A Problem With Pirates

 July 28, 1990

 Forty-eight men, wearing the uniforms of twelve different countries, stood outside the gate waiting for admittance.
-Several of them, the highest ranking, were beginning to get a little irritated at having to wait outside.
+Several of them, the highest ranking ones, were beginning to get a little irritated at having to wait outside.
 They felt that they should have been admitted as soon as they arrived.
 One of them had tried to push his way into the facility.
 The business end of a pistol placed gently at the center of his forehead had convinced him that it would be a lot better to wait until invited.

 Sword Lifa walked through the open gate and stood in front of the forty-eight men.
 There wasn’t any kind of order in how they were arranged other than standing in twelve separate clumps.
 She frowned upon seeing that they were all men, no women.